curiouselectric/SegOMatic/LED 7 seg Instructions/LED_7_Seg_Instructions.rst

 ------------------------
 There are 9 resistors to solder into the areas marked R1, R2 and R6-R12.
 These control the current into the LEDs and hence their brightness.

+Read the colour bands on the resistors or use a multimeter to identify the resistors.

+Solder into the relevant places.

+Their orientation does not matter.

 +---------+---------------+--------------------------+
 | REF     | Description   | Details                  |
 +=========+===============+==========================+